If It's Lovin' that You Want

 "If It's Lovin' That You Want" is a song by Barbadian singer Rihanna from her debut studio album, Music of the Sun (2005).
 It was written by Samuel Barnes, Scott La Rock, Makeba Riddick, Jean-Claude Oliver, Lawrence Parker, and produced by Poke & Tone.
 It was released on August 16, 2005, as the second and final single from the album.
 The lyrics revolve around "basically telling a guy, 'If it's lovin' that you want, you should make me your girl because I've got what you need".

-The song received mixed reviews from music critics, many of whom praised and criticised Rihanna's vocal performance; its composition was also complimented.
+The song received mixed reviews from music critics, many of whom praised its composition, while others were divided on Rihanna's vocal performance.
 "If It's Lovin' that You Want" achieved moderate success around the world, reaching the top forty in few European countries, while reaching the top ten in Australia, Ireland and New Zealand.
 In the United States, the song failed to match the commercial success of Rihanna's previous single, "Pon de Replay", peaking at number 36 on the Billboard Hot 100 chart.
 It managed, however, to reach number nine on the Pop Songs chart.
 The song's accompanying music video, directed by Marcus Raboy, was shot on a beach in California, and features the singer enjoying several activities, such as dancing and riding jet skis with her friends.